gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] Can update registered database using `tctl create -f`.
   - [ ] Can delete registered database using `tctl rm`.
 - [ ] Verify discovery.
-    - [ ] AWS
   - [ ] Can detect and register RDS instances.
-        - [ ] Can detect and register RDS instances in an external AWS account when `assume_role_arn` and `external_id` is set.
-      - [ ] Can detect and register RDS proxies, and their custom endpoints.
   - [ ] Can detect and register Aurora clusters, and their reader and custom endpoints.
-      - [ ] Can detect and register RDS proxies, and their custom endpoints.
   - [ ] Can detect and register Redshift clusters.
-      - [ ] Can detect and register Redshift serverless workgroups, and their VPC endpoints.
   - [ ] Can detect and register ElastiCache Redis clusters.
   - [ ] Can detect and register MemoryDB clusters.
-    - [ ] Azure
-      - [ ] Can detect and register MySQL and Postgres single-server instances.
-      - [ ] Can detect and register MySQL and Postgres flexible-server instances.
-      - [ ] Can detect and register Azure Cache for Redis servers.
-      - [ ] Can detect and register Azure SQL Servers and Azure SQL Managed Instances.
 - [ ] Verify Teleport managed users (password rotation, auto 'auth' on connection, etc.).
   - [ ] Can detect and manage ElastiCache users
   - [ ] Can detect and manage MemoryDB users